kisinad/kisinad/README.md

 ### Hi there 👋

-I am a Software Engineer at [Cyber Security Works](http://cybersecurityworks.com) as a backend engineer.
+Currently, a Software Engineer at [Cyber Security Works] (http://cybersecurityworks.Working as a backend engineer responsible for all our user-facing APIs.

+I believe in agile software development, teamwork, and clean code to ensure that the software I write is useful and used.

-Fast learner and eager to explore new technologies.
+I am a fast learner and eager to explore new technologies.
-Believer in agile software development, team work and clean code.
-Able and willing to think outside the box.
+I can think outside the box.

+Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/denis-kisina/) about **job-related** matters.